-This seven-hour drive or so is sure to impress all passengers.
-Visitors will bid farewell to the ancient city of Ayutthaya and take to the streets to reach the northern capital of Chiang Mai.
-The journey is a relatively easy one in comparison to leaving from the capital.
-Visitors will pass through a number of national parks, including the Doi Khun Tan National Park, Wiang Kosai National Park, and the Si Satchanalai National Park.
-Be aware that in order to rent a car in Thailand, visitors will need an international driver’s license.
+Bid farewell to the ancient city of Ayutthaya and take to the roads to reach the northern capital of Chiang Mai.
+The seven-hour journey is a relatively easy one, passing through national parks, including the Doi Khun Tan, Wiang Kosai and Si Satchanalai.

-The five-hour drive from Bangkok to Phetchabun offers explorers amazing views of the Kingdom’s countryside.
-Visitors will leave the bustling capital behind them as they head to this rural city, with nothing but mountains, farms, and a few gas stations here and there between them and their final destination.
-The journey is not a windy or steep one, so drivers do not have to fear treacherous stretches of road along the way.
-Instead, the mountains sit on either side and simply make for a beautiful backdrop.
-Once arriving, visitors will need to make their way to Wat Pha Sorn Kaew, a temple made almost entirely of vibrant and colorful mosaic tiles.
+The five-hour drive from Bangkok to Phetchabun offers amazing countryside views.
+Leave the bustling capital behind with nothing but mountains, farms and a few petrol stations to see along the way.
+The journey is not a windy or steep one, so you don’t need to fear the treacherous stretches found elsewhere.
+Upon arrival, head to Wat Pha Sorn Kaew, a temple made almost entirely of colourful mosaic tiles.

-The journey from Chiang Mai to Chiang Rai is a must for all visitors to the north of Thailand.
-Instead of opting for a cramped minibus to explore the city for the day, visitors can instead take to their rental and make the four-hour journey themselves.
-The mountainous region has a few noteworthy stops along the way, including some hot springs where visitors can go and dip their feet or cook their very own egg in the boiling water.
-One of the most popular destinations in Chiang Rai is Wat Rong Khun, otherwise known as the White Temple.
-Visitors can opt to spend the day here or stay overnight to give them ample time to explore the city.
+Hop in a rental and make the four-hour journey from Chiang Mai to Chiang Rai.
+The mountainous region in northern Thailand has a few noteworthy stops along the way, including hot springs where you can cook an egg in the boiling water.
+One of the most popular attractions in Chiang Rai is Wat Rong Khun, otherwise known as the White Temple.

-This journey is one of the most treacherous of them all.
-The drive is only about four hours in length, but the road seemingly twists and turns throughout its entirety.
-Because of this, it is suggested that visitors only make this journey during the day and if they are comfortable driving on hilly and narrow roads.
-The end destination seems well worth the trek, however.
-Pai has become one of the most coveted cities in the country, offering visitors a laidback vibe, plenty of things to see and do, and amazing eats along the way.
+This four-hour journey is one of the most treacherous, the road seemingly twists and turns throughout.
+Because of this, make the trip during the day and only if you are comfortable driving on hilly, narrow roads.
+At the end, however, awaits Pai, offering a laidback vibe, plenty of things to see and do and excellent restaurants.

-This road trip is ideal for those with little time on their hands.
-The drive from Bangkok to Kanchanaburi should only take a few hours, and there is plenty to see and do in the city once visitors have arrived.
-The city sits just west of the capital, and it is a picturesque and quaint one with surprisingly many things to see and do.
-Visitors can make their way to the city center to see the Khwae Yai River Bridge and the Kanchanaburi War Cemetery.
-About 40 minutes outside the city is the Erawan National Park, which is home to one of the most famous and stunning waterfalls in Thailand.
-Roadtrippers can also make a pit stop at the Thailand-Burma Railway Centre located outside of the city.
-Having a car makes it incredibly easy to visit all of these places.
+Only got a little time in Thailand?
+The drive from Bangkok to Kanchanaburi should only take a few hours, but there’s still plenty to do upon arrival.
+Make your way to the city centre to see the Khwae Yai River Bridge and the Kanchanaburi War Cemetery.
+About 40 minutes outside the city is the Erawan National Park, home to one of the most famous waterfalls in Thailand.
+Also make a pit stop at the Thailand-Burma Railway Centre, just outside the city.

-Roadtrippers will start their journey in the capital and make the six to seven-hour drive to the western city of Mae Sot.
-This is one of the least visited cities in the country, making it a great expedition for those hoping to travel off the beaten path.
-After spending some time in the Burmese-influenced city and doing everything from swimming in waterfalls to visiting hot springs, travelers should then make their way to the historic city of Sukhothai, which is a little over two hours away.
+Start your journey in the capital and make the six- to seven-hour drive to the western city of Mae Sot – one of the least visited cities in the country.
+Spend your time in the Burmese-influenced city swimming in waterfalls and visiting hot springs, before heading to historic Sukhothai, a little over two hours away.

-From there, visitors head southeast to Phetchabun and continue on their way to Lopburi, the monkey city of the Kingdom.
-Lopburi is made up of amazing ruins, including Wat Phra Sri Rattana Mahathat and the King Narai’s Lopburi Palace.
-Among these amazing finds are thousands of monkeys, and tourists should try to visit on the last Sunday of November if possible to catch the Lopburi Monkey Festival.
-Lopburi is only two hours away from Bangkok.
+From there, head southeast to Phetchabun and continue to Lopburi.
+Here you’ll discover amazing ruins, including Wat Phra Sri Rattana Mahathat and the King Narai’s Lopburi Palace.
+The city is also home to thousands of crab-eating macaques – visit on the last Sunday of November to catch the Lopburi Monkey Festival.
+Your journey back to Bangkok will take about two hours.